-AGL continuously monitors the emerging risk landscape as part of its standard risk identification processes e.g., Top Risk Assessment.
-Where emerging risks are identified these are assessed and appropriate mitigation actions implemented.
+AGL continuously monitors the emerging risk landscape as part of its standard risk identification processes e.g., Top Risk Assessment and the Emerging Risk Radar.
+Where emerging risks are identified these are assessed and appropriate mitigation actions implemented where necessary.

-C.6.3.
-ESG risk
+C.6.2.2.
+Sustainability Risks

-ESG risks are defined as Environmental, Social or Governance events or conditions which, if they occur, may potentially have significant negative impacts on the assets, profitability or reputation of AGL.
-ESG risks include climate change and sustainability risks.
-ESG-related risks are considered transversal risks and do not represent stand-alone risk categories, but rather can result in impacts that may be realised in one or more of the other risk categories.
+Sustainability risks are defined as Environmental, Social or Governance events or conditions which, if they occur, may potentially have significant negative impacts on the assets, profitability or reputation of AGL.
+Sustainability risks are considered transversal and do not represent stand-alone risk categories, but rather can result in impacts that may be realised in one or more of the other risk categories.

-ESG risk management, including climate change, is a rapidly evolving topic in terms of societal and regulatory expectations.
+Sustainability risk management, including climate change, is a rapidly evolving topic in terms of societal and regulatory expectations.
 In particular, AGL are exposed to transition risk and the second order effects that may lead to market instability or the reduction in the prices of certain assets.

 C.7.
-Any other information
+Any Other Information

 C.7.1.
-Cross-effects capital buffer
+Cross-effects Capital Buffer

 In calculating the SCR, additional capital is held to reflect the additional impact of multiple risks occurring simultaneously, as opposed to individually, if not already allowed for through the correlation factors.
 The combined impact of risks occurring together can be greater than the sum of the individual impacts depending on the nature of the risks.
 The market risk model captures the cross-effects between different market components (e.g., interest and equity).
-Other cross-effects such as longevity risk versus market risk, or surrender risk versus market risk, are also allowed for in the SCR calculation, either through a reduction in diversification or the holding of a "cross-effects capital buffer".
+Other cross-effects such as longevity risk versus market risk, or lapse risk versus market risk, are also allowed for in the SCR calculation, either through a reduction in diversification or the holding of a "cross-effects capital buffer".